-Leaves: The needles are 4-sided, stiff, with blunt pointed tips and are the shortest of the spruces, usually less than 3 cm or 1/2 inch long, with fine pores (stomates) in the form of whitish lines on all surfaces, dark bluish-green in color which gives the common name of the plant.
+Leaves: The needles are 4-sided, stiff, with blunt pointed tips and are the shortest of the spruces, usually less than 3 cm or 1/2 inch long, with fine pores (stomates) in the form of whitish lines on all surfaces, dark bluish-green in overall color which gives the common name of Black Spruce.
 They grow thinly over the branches and are attached with a short woody hairy projection (sterigmatas) similar to the White Spruce.

-Flowers: This species is monoecious (that is with both male and female flowers).
+Flowers: This species is monoecious (that is with both male and female flowers, but separated on the plant).
 Male flowers are red, turning to light brown at pollination time.
 The female flowers are found in the crown of the tree, are purple and upright.

 Habitat: Black Spruce has a shallow spreading root system and is very susceptible to wind throw.
 Lower branches can root by the layering process.
 It grows in wet organic soils and in the far north in upland sites and is considered a climax species.
 Seedlings are shade tolerant but full sun is needed for regular growth.
 The tree is a host for the parasitic mistletoe, Arceuthobium pusillum, which causes a witch's broom growth.